bp24acharya/VisitMyCityKolkata/README.md

 Image Carousel

 Bootstrap Image carousel takes up the full page as intended and cycles through the images.
-The time delay attribute is functioning as intended, allowing some delay between automatically cycling the images.
+The time delay attribute is functioning as intended, allowing some delay between automatically cycling the images.In this section I have included images with a description on it so that it attracts the tourists.

 Map Section

 All Google Map markers have been for testing purposes and are functioning correctly.
 Upon clicking on the markers, the corresponding info window content appears in the sidebar section, located to the left of the map on medium and larger screens and on top of the map on small screen sizes.
-This section proved to be very challenging to get it work correctly and required an extensive online research.
-I have also had help from my mentor during our live project review session to debug and ensure the image and description of the places display in the "sidebar" div when the markers are clicked.
+This section proved to be very challenging to get it work correctly and required an extensive online research.I had to debug and ensure the image and description of the places display in the "sidebar" div when the markers are clicked.
-On hover, info windows do not display "x" closing button as it has been intentionally removed for a cleaner look.
-Contact Form

 The Contact form has been tested by submitting the form with one or more empty required fields.
 This returns an error message requesting to fill in all the requested fields.
 When a text input entered into an email field it returns an error "@ sign should be included in the email address".
 This however doesn't stop users from entering incorrect email address.